-Students wishing to be considered for financial aid should go online to the Federal Government's website at www.FAFSA.ed.gov to fill out a Free Application for Federal Student Aid (FAFSA).
+Students wishing to be considered for financial aid should go online to the Federal Government's website (FAFSA) to fill out a Free Application for Federal Student Aid (FAFSA).
 Enter our school code, 001958, and when your application has been submitted, the government will forward the information to us.
 The priority filing date is March 15 of each year for State grants.
 State aid is determined on a first come first receive according to the date you file your FAFSA.